DrJonnyT/paper/paper.md

 # Results
 The video showed clear evidence of both humans and donkeys eating bananas, in good agreement with the model simulations.
 The video also showed transfer of bananas from a human mouth to a donkey mouth.
 We suggest further model development.

+# Figures
+A figure of a donkey eating a banana